EmaIvanovic/presentation/workshop.md

 ![](git_workshop/24a.png)

-_Commit is gone but changes are now unstaged after reset_
+_Commit is gone but changes are now unstaged after reset._

 ![](git_workshop/24b.png)